creatore08/wokwi-docs/docs/parts/wokwi-arduino-nano.md

 ## Differences from the Arduino Uno

 The Arduino Nano includes two extra analog pins: A6 and A7.
 These pins can only be used for Analog input.
-They can't be used as digital GPIO pins.
+They can't be used as digital GPIO pins!